edwiny/progref/java/spring_boot.md

 ### Component Scanning

 Spring Boot can scan for beans to wire if the class is annotated by the `@Component` annotation.
+Contrast wtih configuration class method above, where methods return objects that will become beans.

+Here you annotate a class with `@Component` and that class will become the bean.

 The scanning is configured in the main class (entry point):